-5.2.6 Remove the suction check valve from the chemical head.
+5.2.7 Remove the suction check valve from the head.

-5.2.7 Using the suction check valve hole for access, use a punch or screwdriver to push out the packing and sleeve.
-(On the 1" model, no sleeve is present).
+5.2.8 Using the suction check valve hole for access, use a punch or screwdriver to push out the packing and sleeve.

-5.2.8 On the $\frac{1}{2}$ " and $\frac{3}{4}$ " plunger sizes, remove the packing from the sleeve, along with the O-ring and backup ring on the small outside diameter of the sleeve.
+5.2.9 On the 1/8" and 3/16" plunger sizes, remove the packing from the sleeve, along with the O-ring and backup ring on the small outside diameter of the sleeve.
+Removal of O-ring and backup ring for the 1/8" model only applies to serial numbers AB056731 (B Model) and AG057154 (GR Model) and earlier.
 Clean the sleeve and lightly grease it, then install the new O-ring and backup ring supplied with your new packing.
 If you cannot locate these parts, please contact CheckPoint for replacements.
-Your pump may leak chemical without replacing these components whenever you replace the packing.
+Your 1/8" pump may leak chemical without replacing these components whenever you replace the packing.

-5.2.9 Grease and replace the metal sleeve.
+5.2.10 Grease and replace the metal sleeve.
 Refer to the drawings at the end of this Guide for proper orientation of sleeve.
-(On the 1" model, no sleeve is present).
+No sleeve is present on 1/2" plunger diameter models.